 Location, West Lothian

-Get close and get to know these wonderful birds, each one of these owls have there own personality, the tough one like the Great horned owl or the shy and lovable Milky owl, some stand only a few inches high and some are a couple of feet, but no dough every one always have there favorite owl, the handler will tell you all the facts on each owl from where in the world it lives to what food they eat, also not all owls are nocturnal have a look at there eyes there's a clue".
+Get close and get to know these wonderful birds, each one of these owls have their own personality, the tough one like the Great horned owl or the shy and lovable Milky owl, some stand only a few inches high and some are a couple of feet, but no dough everyone always have their favorite owl, the handler will tell you all the facts on each owl from where in the world it lives to what food they eat, also not all owls are nocturnal have a look at their eyes there's a clue".

 Photography is not just taking a picture it pays to know about your subject and subject knowledge will help you in the world. this workshop is designed to help you put them skills together.
 You will be able to get up close to these wonderful birds and have a go at holding one on a glove.